sneivandt/install-arch/README.md

-# Install Arch
+# Install Arch Linux

-Automate the provisioning of an Arch Linux machine.
+Automate the provisioning of an [Arch Linux](https://www.archlinux.org/) machine.

-## Usage
+## Install

+Run this from the live CD.
+This will performa full system install and depends on [sneivandt/dotfiles](https://github.com/sneivandt/dotfiles) for user space configuration.

 ```
 curl -sL https://git.io/vpvGR | bash